 Kythnos, located in the western part of the Cyclades, is one of the loveliest islands of the Aegean Sea.
 Kythnos island is easily accessible by ferries that depart from Piraeus and Lavrion.
 Although small in size, it is known to be one of the best places in Greece for relaxing holidays.

 The island has two main settlements: Chora and Driopida.
-Kythnos’ architecture, on the whole, is the typical Cycladic architecture with white houses which have flat roofs and narrow alleys.
+Kythnos’ architecture, on the whole, is the typical Cycladic architecture with white houses that have flat roofs and narrow alleys.
 Kythnos’ roads, in some areas, are a bit too winding and using a vehicle might not be the best idea.

 #What to see

-This small island has a great history; at Maroulas, there is a Mesolithic settlement which traces back to 9,000-8,000 A.D.
+This small island has a great history; at Maroulas, there is a Mesolithic settlement that traces back to 9,000-8,000 A.D.
 The most notable archaeological findings of this settlements are human skeletons along with tools made of stones.

-“The castle of Thermia” or “the castle of Orias” is situated in the north side of the island.
-Until the 18th century, the capital of Kythnos was located in there.
+“The castle of Thermia” or “the castle of Orias” is situated on the north side of the island.
+Until the 18th century, the capital of Kythnos was located there.
 Note that this castle was partially destroyed by the Ottoman Turks during the Ottoman Occupation.
 There were about one hundred churches around this area, but nowadays there are only two: the church of “Keraleousa” and the church of “Agia Trada”.
 The beautiful church of “Agia Triada” is probably the oldest church on the island.

 #What to do

 Once in Kythnos, you should definitely go to its hot springs!
 The health benefits of having a bath in a hot spring are well-known since ancient times.
 Furthermore, it is said that such a bath can significantly alleviate stress.
 Kythnos’ has two amazing hot springs: the hot spring of Agioi Anargyroi and the Kakavou hot spring.